learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 At this point, we've learned how to use Rails to send back HTML or JSON data as a response when our server receives a request.
-We've also covered the basics of Rails file structure, and a few important places where we'll be writing the majority of our code as Rails developers.
+We've also covered the basics of the file structure of a Rails app, and a few important places where we'll be writing the majority of our code as Rails developers.
 This lesson covered a lot of ground at a high level, so don't worry if all the pieces aren't totally clear yet.
 Throughout the rest of the section, we'll dive deeper into each of the pieces that make up a Rails API.

 ## Resources